-It is very important that any husky is adequately stimulated through daily physical exercise AND mental exercise like training.
+Any husky must be adequately stimulated through daily physical exercise AND mental exercise like training.

 If this is neglected then it would be normal that the outcome will be bad behavior and destructiveness.
 This means your husky is a frustrated husky.
-When dogs become frustrated it has to be released in one way or another, usually being destructiveness but it is not limited to this.
+When dogs become frustrated it has to be released in one way or another, usually being destructive but it is not limited to this.
 It is entirely possible that a frustrated husky could be a dangerous, aggressive husky.